 This may seem like a “duh!” tip, but some carpenters don’t take the time to check the crown (bow) in every stud before assembling a wall.
-No one will notice if two studs with a 1/4-in. crown are aligned the same way.
-But if those same studs are installed on opposite sides of the wall, that 1/2-in. difference will be noticeable on both sides of the wall.
+No one will notice if two studs with a 1/4-inch crown are aligned the same way.
+But if those same studs are installed on opposite sides of the wall, that 1/2-inch difference will be noticeable on both sides of the wall.
 Also, the studs may continue to warp as they dry, making the wave even more prominent.
 When you’re assembling walls on the ground, keep the crown side up.
 If the crowns face down, the studs behave like a rocking chair and make it harder to assemble the wall.
 Some builders use engineered lumber on walls where cabinets will be located because it’s super straight and stable.

 When a heavy load-bearing beam sits atop a wall, extra studs are needed to help carry that “point load” down to the bottom of the wall.
 But the story doesn’t end there; that load has to be carried all the way down to the foundation.
 Squash blocks are often required to bridge the gap between a beam-supporting wall and the wall beneath it.
-Either vertical blocks (photo above) or horizontal blocks (illustration at left) could work.

 Most framing assemblies require extra backers to secure the drywall.
 Even if you’re conscious of installing drywall backers as you build, it’s easy to forget a section now and again.
 Don’t treat missing backers lightly; they can be a lot more difficult to install if there are wires, pipes or ducts in the way.
 Also, a grumpy drywall guy may have to rip off moisture barrier, pull out fiberglass insulation or chip out spray foam in order to hang the drywall.
 To make sure all the backing is there, one simple trick is to walk from room to room and scan every single wall and ceiling intersection with the thought of hanging drywall.
 And don’t forget the closets.